Judith Sargentini

 Judith Sargentini (born 13 March 1974) is a former Dutch politician and Member of the European Parliament (MEP).
 She is a member of the GreenLeft (GroenLinks) party, which is part of The Greens–European Free Alliance, and the European Green Party.
 Previously, she was chair of the party's delegation in Amsterdam's city council.

 Biography

-Of distant Italian descent from Bozzano, Province of Lucca, Tuscany, on her paternal side, Sargentini describes her family as being "politically very aware".
+Sargentini describes her family as being "politically very aware".
 As a child, her parents took her to demonstrations against the placement of nuclear weapons in the Netherlands.
 Between 1986 and 1992, she attended high school at the Spinozalyceum in Amsterdam.
 In 1999 she received an MA of history at the University of Amsterdam (specialising in totalitarian systems and the democratisation of Europe).
 Since 1990, Sargentini was politically active, first in the PSJG, the political youth organization of the left-socialist Pacifist Socialist Party, and later in DWARS, the political youth organization of the GreenLeft, a new political party in which the PSP had merged.
 During her study, she was also active in the international student movement.
 Sargentini is a vegetarian.